schuchert/wikispaces/pages/ruby/ruby.tutorials.bdd.UsingBddToDevelopABasicAlgorithm.md

     1 example, 0 failures, 1 pending
 {% endhighlight %}

-The// **it**// indicates something that the production code should do.
+The**it** indicates something that the production code should do.
 Right now this example is a placeholder and, as indicated, is not yet implemented.
 This is a great way to capture ideas that won't actually cause things to fail.
 Just jot down your ideas and them go back and work on one at a time. **Warning**: don't get too far ahead.
 You will probably find out for yourself that the very examples you want to create change as you make progress on the production code.
-It's OK to write one or a few, but// **do not**// try to get all the examples added but unimplemented before you start completing examples.
+It's OK to write one or a few, but**do not** try to get all the examples added but unimplemented before you start completing examples.

 Next, make the example "complete" in the sense that RSpec will no longer indicate it is "(Not Yet Implemented)".